jlperona/bart-hourly-dataset-parser/README.md

 #### BART to Silicon Valley

-The Silicon Valley BART extension in planned in two phases.
-The following stations are (currently) planned to open in fall 2019:

-* *Milpitas*
-* *Berryessa*

-The following stations are currently planned to open in 2026:
+The Silicon Valley BART extension to the following stations are currently planned to open in 2030:

 * *Alum Rock*
 * *Downtown San Jose*
 * *Diridon / Arena*
 * *Santa Clara*

-I will add these stations as these extensions open, and data becomes available for them.
+The input network file and `station_names` dictionary in `utils/input.py` will need to be modified to support these stations when they open.

 ### Network Changes by Time

 The BART network changes at certain hours of the day.
-The changes that are made are the following:

-#### Warm Springs / South Fremont

-The following lines run to *Warm Springs / South Fremont*:

-* Richmond - Warm Springs / South Fremont
-* Warm Springs / South Fremont - Daly City

-At one point, these lines ran to Warm Springs at mutually exclusive times due to a shortage of trains.
-The time change eventually disappeared.
-No changes need to be made to graph files to account for this.
-The lines run between the same stations, so there is only one shortest path to take.

-#### Millbrae and San Francisco International Airport (SFO)

 The following lines run to *Millbrae* and *San Francisco International Airport (SFO)*:

 * Antioch - SFO / Millbrae